How To Use Wget Command in Linux

 Here you can use the “-i” option in the wget command to download multiple files at once.

 The “-i” option is used to read URLs from the file.
 If -i is specified as a file, URLs are read from the standard input.
-And if this function is used, no URLs need to be present on the command line.
-If there are URLs both on the command line and in an input file, those on the command lines will be the first ones to be retrieved.
+If this function is used, no URLs need to be present on the command line.
+Also, if there are URLs both on the command line and in an input file, those on the command lines will be the first ones to be retrieved.
 The file need not be an HTML document if the URLs are just listed sequentially.

 Download a File to a Standard Output